 For the purposes of the present document, the terms given in TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [1].

+Mobile Wireless Access Backhaul: The Mobile Wireless Access Backhaul, which consists of a full gNB function and UE function, provides a NR access link to UEs and establishes N2/N3 interface to an AMF/UPF residing in the 5GC over a PDU session of the UE onboard the Mobile Wireless Access Backhaul node.
+Such Mobile Wireless Access Backhaul is assumed to be mounted on a moving vehicle and serve UEs that can be located inside or outside the vehicle (or entering/leaving the vehicle).